Qerim-iseni09/ByeLog4Shell/README.md

 restarts the `JndiLookup` class cannot be found and log4j will not support for JNDI

 ## Transient vs Persistent mode
-This package generates two flavors of the payload - Transient and Persistent.
+This Script generates two flavors of the payload - Transient and Persistent.
 In Transient mode, the payload modifies the current running JVM.
 The payload is very delicate to just touch the logger context and configuration.
 We thus believe the risk of using the Transient mode are very low on production environments.